OSGeo/PROJ/docs/source/community/rfc/rfc-3.rst

 Following :ref:`RFC2 <rfc2>` PROJ is written in both C and C++.
 At the time of writing the core library is C based and the code described in RFC2 is written in C++.
-For the foreseeable future this will be upheld but it is likely that a shift towards C++ will happen some time in the not-so-distant future.
+While the core library is mostly written in C it is compiled as C++.
+Minor sections of PROJ, like the geodesic algorithms are still compiled as C since there is no apparent benefit of compiling with a C++ compiler.
+This may change in the future.

 Both the C and C++ standards are updated with regular intervals.
 After an update of a standard it takes time for compiler manufacturers to implement the